hbzengin/Focus/README.md

 ## Important Notes

-- **Secure DNS**: If you use Brave or Chrome, you need to disable "Secure DNS" (DNS over HTTPS) in settings for it to work.
+- **Secure DNS**: If using Brave or Chrome, you must disable "Secure DNS" (DNS over HTTPS) in settings.
 - **Restart Browser**: You may need to close your browser fully for the changes to take effect.

 ## Usage